 Spacewoman Tess and Spaceman Rohan's daughter Maya is heading off on a six-month solo canoe trip through northern Canada to previously unexplored waters.
 Spacewoman Tess and Spaceman Robert are very excited, though very worried about their daughter.
 If you were Maya's parents, what would you be worried about?
 If you were Maya herself, what would you be worried about?

 They are all worried about being able to communicate with their daughter—to know where Maya is and that she is safe.
-Communicating is how we are able to get ideas or messages across to another person.
+Communicating is how we are able to get ideas or messages across to other —people.
 Let's brainstorm a list of different ways of communicating.
-(Possible answers include: speaking, sign language, telephone, letters, body gestures, television, radio, email, websites, etc.) Which ways work well for people who are standing close together?
+(Possible answers: speaking, sign language, telephone, letters, body gestures, television, radio, email, websites, etc.) Which ways work well for people who are standing close together?
 (Possible answers: speaking, body gestures, sign language, newspaper, etc.) Which ways work well for people who are located apart, perhaps in different countries?
 (Write a list on the classroom board.
-Possible answers: telephone, email, television, radio, newspaper, etc. If types of mass communication don't come up, ask students how news is communicated, or what kind of television service they have at home?)
-Leave this list on the board.
+Possible answers: telephone, email, television, radio, newspaper, Skype, snail mail, etc. If types of mass communication are not suggested, ask students how news is communicated, or what kind of television service they have at home.
+Leave this list on the board.)

 What about knowing where you are located or where other people are located?
 Let's brainstorm ways that people can know where they are or where other people are located.
-(Possible answers: Maps, calling people to ask them, identification markers, satellite navigation.
-To get the answers going, ask how pilots know where they are in the huge open sky?)
-How do vehicles such as aircraft or ships, or even some cars know where they are at any time?
-(Possible answers: maps, global positioning satellite systems, identification markers, etc.) Leave this list on the board as well.
+(Possible answers: maps, calling people to ask them, identification markers, satellite navigation, left behind "bread crumbs."
+To get the answers flowing, ask how pilots know where they are in the huge open sky?)
+How do vehicles such as aircraft or ships, or even some cars know where they are at any given time?
+(Possible answers: maps, global positioning satellite systems, identification markers, radar, etc. Leave this list on the board as well.)

 Let's think about what has happened with the ball.
 Have you ever looked up into the sky at night and seen something moving really slowly across the night sky?
-Chances are you were seeing a man-made object that was put into the Earth's atmosphere by engineers and is now orbiting the Earth.
+Chances are you were seeing a human-made object that was put into the Earth's atmosphere by engineers and is now orbiting the Earth.
 What is an orbit?
-Well, an orbit is when an object moves around another object in a complete path, like a circle or an oval.
+An orbit is when an object moves around another object in a complete path, like a circle or an oval.
 What about the moon, what is it doing as it moves across the sky at night?
 (Answer: It is orbiting the Earth.)
-What about all of the nine planets in the solar system?
+What about all of the planets in the solar system?
 Do they orbit?
 (Answer: Yes, they are all orbiting the sun.)
 In the demonstration, what was the ball orbiting before the string was cut?
 (Answer: It was orbiting the teacher's wrist/hands/fingers.)
 Show students Figure 1, an orbit schematic.
 Point out how the pull of a planet's gravity is always "down."
 But what does "down" mean?
 Does down mean the same thing for a person in Australia as it does for someone in the U.S.?
 (Answer: Yes and no. Yes because down is always towards the center of the Earth (center of mass), no because this "down" would be two very different directions—almost opposite!.)
 The important thing to remember is: GRAVITY ALWAYS PULLS DOWN, TOWARDS THE CENTER OF MASS OF THE PLANET.
 If something is in orbit (such as a satellite), it means that it is falling AROUND earth—and not just to its surface.

 The common theme we have discussed so far is satellites.
 Engineers design and build satellites for different types of communication.
-Some satellites are used for communication between people, while other satellites send data to be processed to a computer back on Earth.
-There are hundreds of satellites orbiting the Earth right now for various purposes, including scientific research, weather research and prediction, navigation and observation of the Earth.
-Actually, the Earth even has a natural satellite.
+Some satellites are used for communication between people, while other satellites send data to be processed to computers on Earth.
+Hundreds of satellites orbit the Earth for various purposes, including scientific research, weather research and prediction, navigation and observation of the Earth.
+Did you know that the Earth even has a natural satellite?
 Do you know what it is?
 (Answer: The moon!)
 People can communicate via satellites and even know exactly where satellites are being utilized.
 So, how can Spaceman Rohan, Spacewoman Tess and Maya use a satellite for their benefit?
 (Give time for students to answer.
-Possible answers may include: to find/confirm their location and to talk to each other.)
+Possible answers: to find/confirm their locations and to talk to each other.)

-Man-made—or artificial—satellites orbit the Earth, receiving and transmitting signals.
+Human-made—or artificial—satellites orbit the Earth, receiving and transmitting signals.
 Basically, a signal is sent from a computer or a person in one location on Earth up to a satellite that is orbiting the Earth, and then back down to another person or computer somewhere else.
-By using orbiting satellites in space, Spaceman Rohan and Spacewoman Tess will be able to communicate with Maya by using something called a satellite phone.
-Can you guess how this special phone works?
+By using orbiting satellites in space, Spaceman Rohan and Spacewoman Tess will be able to communicate with Maya by using a satellite phone.
+Can you guess how this phone works?
 A satellite phone is a mobile phone that transmits (sends) signals to an orbiting satellite that receives the signal, and then transmits them to another phone.
 Maya's parents can definitely use a satellite phone to communicate with her.
 Maya can even use satellites to help her figure out exactly where she is during her trip using a technology we call GPS, which stands for global positioning system.
 GPS is a navigation system that uses a special type of satellite that records locations of signals and sends the coordinates of that location back to another transmitter or computer.
 Today, we are going to learn some more about satellites and how engineers have designed them for different forms of communication.

 Figure 2 illustrates how an artificial satellite can orbit the Earth.
 The pull of Earth's gravity is always towards its center, so a satellite in space is always pulled "down" towards the ground.
 This falling, combined with a fast enough forward speed, enables a satellite to fall "around" the Earth.
-In theory, if a cannon is fired fairly weakly, the path of the cannonball will be that of a parabolic arc and will land perhaps a few hundred yards away.
-The numbered frame 1 shows a cannon using a little more gunpowder, which causes the cannonball to shoot a little bit farther.
+In theory, if a cannon is fired fairly weakly, the path of the cannonball will be that of a parabolic arc, landing perhaps a few hundred yards away.
+Frame 1 shows a cannon using a little more gunpowder, which causes the cannonball to shoot a little bit farther.
 In this situation, the ball lands perhaps a few hundred miles away.
 We can see just a little of the Earth's curvature, but it does not really affect anything.
-In the second numbered frame, using a super-shooter, the cannonball is shot hard enough that it travels several thousand miles.
+In the frame 2, using a super-shooter, the cannonball is shot hard enough that it travels several thousand miles.
 This frame illustrates that the curvature of the Earth has had an effect.
 The ball travels much farther than it would have had the Earth been flat.
-Finally, in the third numbered frame, a mega-super-big cannon fires the cannonball at the unbelievable velocity of 5 miles/second (nearly 17,000 miles/hour; the fastest jet planes can fly 2 or 3 thousand miles/hour).
+Finally, in frame 3, a mega-super-big cannon fires the cannonball at the unbelievable velocity of 5 miles/second (nearly 17,000 miles/hour; the fastest jet planes can fly two or three thousand miles/hour).
 The result of this shot is that the ball misses the Earth as it falls.

 However, the Earth's gravitational pull causes it to both continuously change direction and continuously fall.
-The result is a "cannonball" which is orbiting the earth.
-In the absence of gravity, however, the original throw (even the shortest, slow one) would have continued in a straight line, leaving the Earth far behind.
+The result is a "cannonball" that orbits the Earth.
+Note that in the absence of gravity, however, the original throw (even the shortest, slow one) would have continued in a straight line, leaving the Earth far behind.

 An artificial satellite is a manufactured object that orbits Earth or something else in space on a continual basis.
-Satellites are used to study the universe, to help forecast the weather, to transfer telephone calls and to assist in ship and aircraft navigation.
+Satellites are used to study the universe, help forecast the weather, transfer telephone calls and assist in ship and aircraft navigation.
 Specifically, communications satellites serve as relay stations, receiving radio signals from one location and transmitting them to another.
 A communications satellite can relay several television programs or many thousands of telephone calls at once.
-They are used to bounce messages from one part of the world to another.
+They essentially bounce messages from one part of the world to another.